Kyongsong County: Agriculture and fishery

 Rice farming is carried out in the eastern region of Kyŏngsŏng.
 In the orchards, pears are the predominant crop.
 Small-scale fishing is also carried out.

 Manufacturing

 The area is known in North Korea as a center of ceramics manufacture.

 Tourism

 Tourist attractions include Kyŏngsŏng Castle and Kyŏngsŏng Nammun.
+In November 2023, the Kyongsong Children's Camp was inaugurated, geolocated at 41.604950°N 129.580076°E.

+DPRK Supreme Leader Kim Jong Un has a seaside villa in Kyongsong.